In This Article

 - "Hangover" effect

 Some of the less common side effects of barbiturate use include:

 Some rare side effects of barbiturate use include:

-In terms of other health risks, regular, even therapeutic use of barbiturates can lead to tolerance (when a drug is not as effective due to repeated use) and physical dependence.
-Continued misuse could result in barbiturate intoxication (poisoning) and, in some cases, death.
+Regular, even prescribed use of barbiturates can lead to tolerance and dependence.
+Continued misuse can result in barbiturate poisoning and, in some cases, death.

-For individuals who are hypersensitive to barbiturates, there is the additional risk of a life-threatening syndrome called drug rash with eosinophilia and systemic symptoms (DRESS).
-Some of the symptoms include rash, fever, organ inflammation, lymphadenopathy (abnormal size or inconsistency of lymph nodes), and hematological problems.
+Some people are hypersensitive to barbiturates.
+They are at risk of drug rash with eosinophilia and systemic symptoms (DRESS).
 The mortality rate of individuals with DRESS is 10%.

-A “hangover” effect, in which judgment and fine motor skills are impaired, can occur up to 22 hours after an individual takes a hypnotic barbiturate drug.
+A “hangover” effect can occur up to 22 hours after an individual takes a hypnotic barbiturate drug.